jacob-umich/hoot/README.md

 - wakatime might be useful
 - reading type progress tracker
-- special button for adding to a reading list (part of web of references) For example if there is an image subfolder under your extension project workspace:
+- special button for adding to a reading list (part of web of references)
+- add option to add a description which gets added to skim read
+- imbedded notes go into deep read section
+For example if there is an image subfolder under your extension project workspace:

 \!\[feature X\]\(images/feature-x.png\)